alleyinteractive/wp-block-converter/README.md

 composer require alleyinteractive/wp-block-converter
 ```

-This project is built to be used in a WordPress environment, so it is recommended to use this
-package in a WordPress plugin or theme.
-Using it in isolation is not supported at this time.
-This
-package does not use any NPM library such as `@wordpress/blocks` to convert HTML to blocks.
+This package does not use any NPM library such as `@wordpress/blocks` to convert HTML to blocks,
+and — aside from the optional `WordPress_Image_Uploader` described below — has no WordPress
+dependency of its own, so it can be used inside a WordPress plugin/theme or in a plain PHP
+project.

 ## Usage